linkprint/instant-error-aware-llm/README.md

 # Instant Error-Aware LLM (IEAL)

 > **One-sentence pitch —** *"Learn a mistake once, never repeat it."* IEAL implements the cognitive asymmetry theory from human neuroscience, adding a **millisecond-latency, highly-asymmetric negative-sample loop** on top of any LLM.
+>
+> Significance for Zero-Tolerance Scenarios

+> IEAL's architecture is uniquely suited for environments where even a single mistake is unacceptable.
+In zero-tolerance applications—such as automated trading, medical diagnostics, or mission-critical system control—the system's ability to instantly and permanently learn from errors ensures that the same mistake will never be repeated.
+This rapid, asymmetric error-immunity loop dramatically reduces operational risk and provides unparalleled reliability, making IEAL an ideal choice for the highest-stakes domains.

 ---